mghazel2020/Image-Stitching-via-Features-Matching--OpenCV-Python/README.md

 Once, we have obtained a warped image, we simply concatenate the warped image to the end the next image.
 Repeat this over through the list of ordered images, in the formaward and backward directions, yield the final stitched panorama image sof the various images.

-The figure below illustrate dthe final stitched panoramas obtaiend using our outlined step-by-step approach as well as the OpenCV built-in stitching functiuinality.
+The figure below illustrate the final stitched panoramas obtaiend using our outlined step-by-step approach as well as the OpenCV built-in stitching functiuinality.

 <table>
    <tr>